mrsosbadalyan/homework_3_sb/README.md

 - add/remove homework items (max 4) + reset
 - maintain values (via shared_preferences)

+The grades are also limited from 0 to 100
+- while entering more than 100 it automatically writes 100
+- while entering less than 0 it automatically writes 0

 ## Run
 flutter pub get
 flutter run